-- EV-5a.
-What is implemented in each Family Resource Center (which may be operating in the context of parent education and home visitation programs), what is its intensity, and to what extent is implementation consistent with First Things First standards of practice? - EV-5b.
+- EV-5b.
 Do the Family Resource Centers reach their intended families, particularly those that are hard to reach and are service provision and referral efforts coordinated among and between home visitation, family resources center, and parent education programs? - EV-5c.
 Are the family resource services provided to families aligned with the families' needs? - EV-5d.
 What consistent Family Resource Center approaches, or models, are emerging that reflect best practices?

-Studies to address these questions could follow one of two approaches, or both: (1) implementation studies that span many resource centers across all the regions in which this strategy is being implemented, with data collected on the activities of Family Resource Centers (following the conceptual framework in First Things First's logic model), tabulation of variables from the integrated database (see Recommendation IN-4) to document services received by whom and when, and, potentially, interviews and/or observations by site visitors; (2) smaller-scale case studies of particular centers selected to reflect diversity of approaches, geographic areas, and populations served.
+Studies to address these questions could follow one of two approaches, or both: (1) implementation studies that span many resource centers across all the regions in which this strategy is being implemented, with data collected on the activities of Family Resource Centers (following the conceptual framework in First Things First's logic model), tabulation of variables from the integrated database (see Recommendation IN-4 in Section III) to document services received by whom and when, and, potentially, interviews and/or observations by site visitors; (2) smaller-scale case studies of particular centers selected to reflect diversity of approaches, geographic areas, and populations served.

-Answering EV-5c will involve determining whether families are able to find the services they need.
+Answering 12c will involve determining whether families are able to find the services they need.
 One approach would be to conduct telephone or in-person interviews with parents, but it may be possible to obtain the data from the integrated database.

-The Panel notes that First Things First has issued a Request for Proposals for a study in the area of Family Support.
-First Things First should use its judgment in deciding whether the Panel recommendations in this area require additional research or can be addressed in the context of the contract that will be underway by summer 2012.
+The Panel notes that First Things First has issued a Request for Proposals for a study in the area of Family Support; First Things First should use its judgment in deciding whether the Panel recommendations in this area require additional research or can be addressed in the context of the contract that will be underway by summer 2012.